 Accelerate implementation of ILO Recommendation 204 on transition to the formal economy, which was reinforced in the ILO Centenary Declaration.

 Review, reduce and simplify tax, bureaucratic and other structures to encourage formal sector participation, including the digitization of relevant public services.

+Support the formalization of businesses through improved access to business services and basic training on bookkeeping and finance, as well as information on registration systems and tax regimes.

 Recommendation 2: Proactively Enable SMEs and Entrepreneurs